Consumer prices remained stable in September.

-The consumer price index (CPI) remained stable in September 2020 compared with the previous month, reaching 101.2 points (December 2015 = 100).
-Inflation was –0.8 % compared with the same month of the previous year.
+The consumer price index (CPI) remained stable in September 2021 compared with the previous month, remaining at 101.3 points (December 2020 = 100).
+Inflation was +0.9 %. compared with the same month of the previous year.
 These are the results of the Federal Statistical Office (FSO).

 The stability of the index compared with the previous month is the result of opposing trends that counterbalanced each other overall.
-Prices for international package holidays decreased, as well as prices for hotel accommodation and airfares.
-In contrast, prices for clothing, footwear, and those for other fruits (grapes and melons) increased.
+Prices for clothing and footwear increased, as well as those for heating oil and air transport.
+In contrast, prices for international package holidays, as well as those for hire of private means of transport decreased.

 Harmonised Index of Consumer Prices (HICP)

-In September 2020, the Swiss Harmonised Index of Consumer Prices (HICP) stood at 100.44 points (base 2015 = 100).
-This corresponds to a rate of change of –0.1 % compared with the previous month and of –1.1 % compared with the same month the previous year.
-Due to the effects of the pandemic, the same missing price imputation techniques used for the CPI were introduced for the HICP.
+In September 2021, the Swiss Harmonised Index of Consumer Prices (HICP) stood at 101.29 points (base 2015 = 100).
+This corresponds to a rate of change of 0.0 % compared with the previous month and of +0.8 % compared with the same month the previous year.

 The HICP is a supplementary indicator for inflation based on a harmonised method across EU member countries.
 It enables inflation in Switzerland to be compared with that of European countries.